 Today the building has a decorative plaque bearing both the date of its original construction (1622) and the date of its restoration (1897)

 One of Geddes's perennial concerns was the amount of green space in the Old Town of Edinburgh - or rather the lack of it.
 Geddes recognised the need for people to have access to open space, to have contact with the natural world in the heart of the densely crowded city.

-As such, he introduced a number of urban gardens into spaces hwich had been left vacant by buildings which had been removed, or created green space with the intention of having them with public access for local people to enjoy as they saw fit.
+As such, he introduced a number of urban gardens into spaces left vacant by buildings which had been removed, or created green spaces with the intention of having them with public access for local people to enjoy as they saw fit.
 Examples of Geddes's gardens can be found around the Grassmarket, tucked away behind buildings or up narrow alleys, and further down the Royal Mile, off Canongate, is one of his original spaces which was renovated in the 1970s.